Paper Mario: Paper Mario (2000)

 Paper Mario is a 2000 role-playing video game (RPG) released for the Nintendo 64 in 2000 in Japan, and 2001 worldwide.
-The game was later re-released on the iQue Player in 2004, the Wii Virtual Console in 2007, the Wii U Virtual Console in 2015, and via Nintendo Switch Online in 2021.
+The game was later re-released on the iQue Player in 2004, the Wii Virtual Console in 2007, the Wii U Virtual Console in 2015, and via Nintendo Classics in 2021.
 In Paper Mario, Bowser kidnaps Princess Peach and steals the seven Star Spirits and the Star Rod to make himself invincible.
 Mario must save the imprisoned Star Spirits, defeat Bowser, and save the Mushroom Kingdom.

 Gameplay centers around Mario and his allies solving puzzles, with many of the challenges designed around one of the characters' unique abilities.
 Mario encounters multiple partners as the game progresses.
 In combat, Mario and his allies have special abilities that consume FP when executed.
 In the overworld, other abilities can be discovered that can be used in combat.

-Paper Mario: The Thousand-Year Door (2004)
+Paper Mario: The Thousand-Year Door (2004/2024)

 Paper Mario: The Thousand-Year Door is a role-playing video game released for the GameCube in 2004.
+A remake of The Thousand-Year Door was announced for the Nintendo Switch in September 2023 and released on May 23, 2024.

-The game is set mainly in Rogueport, where Mario and Peach discover a locked portal that is thought to lead to the riches of a lost kingdom.
+The game is set mainly in and around the hub town of Rogueport, where Mario and Peach discover a locked portal that is thought to lead to the riches of a lost kingdom.
 Soon after, Peach is kidnapped by the X-Nauts, who want to open the portal.
-Peach e-mails Mario about her kidnapping and informs him that he needs to search for the seven Crystal Stars to find the treasure.
+Peach messages Mario about her kidnapping and informs him that he needs to search for the seven Crystal Stars to find the treasure.
 During this, Mario becomes cursed, which allows him to perform special moves such as folding into a paper airplane or boat.
 Combat takes place on a stage in front of a live audience; if Mario performs well in battle, the audience will throw helpful items on stage or inflict damage to the opponent.
 Contrarily, audience members will leave and sometimes inflict damage on Mario if he performs poorly.

 Super Paper Mario (2007)

 Super Paper Mario is an action role-playing platform game released for the Wii in 2007.
 In the game, a new villain, Count Bleck, summons the Chaos Heart to destroy and remake the universe to his liking.
 Mario sets out to stop Count Bleck by collecting the eight Pure Hearts with the help of Peach, Luigi, Bowser, and a new ally named Tippi.

 Unlike the previous games, Super Paper Mario features gameplay more closely related to platforming rather than role-playing.
 Mario can switch between 2D and 3D, which rotates the camera 90 degrees to change the game's perspective.
 When he swaps dimensions, hidden elements become visible.
 Mario is aided by other allies called Pixls, who have different abilities.
 For example, the Pixl Thoreau allows Mario to pick up and throw objects.
-Instead of a turn-based combat system, battles take place in the overworld in real-time; upon victory, Mario is awarded XP.
+Instead of a turn-based combat system, battles take place in the overworld in real-time; upon victory, Mario is awarded experience points.